-At 31 December 2019, the Company's excess of assets over liabilities was £25,504 thousand (2018: £71,646 thousand) on a SII basis which is £1,167 thousand (2018: £1,089 thousand) higher than the value under IFRS.
-This decrease is driven by an interim dividend distribution of £50,000 thousand paid during the year.
+At 31 December 2020, the Company's excess of assets over liabilities was £16,224 thousand (2019:£25,504 thousand) on a SII basis which is £1,155 thousand (2019: £1,167 million) higher than the value under IFRS.
+This decrease is driven by an interim dividend distribution of £14,000 thousand paid during the year.

-Section D of this report provides further description of the bases, methods and main assumptions used in the valuation of assets, Technical Provisions and other liabilities for each material asset/liability class.
+Section D of this report provides further description of the bases, methods and main assumptions used in the valuation of assets, technical provisions and other liabilities for each material asset or liability class.
 In addition, it also provides an explanation of the material differences between the IFRS and SII bases of valuation.
+The impact of COVID-19 on the Company's financial position is not considered to be significant given that the Company underwrites personal household business, and the 100% quota share reinsurance arrangement with it's parent company, Aviva Insurance Limited.